On Robustness and Chain-of-Thought Consistency of RL-Finetuned VLMs: Evaluation Details

 \subsection{Closed-Source Reasoning Model Suite}

-In Section~\ref{section:eval_results_closed}, we obtained generations from o3, o4-mini~\citep{openai2025o3-o4-mini} and Gemini-2.5-Pro~\citep{google2025gemini-thinking-updates}.
+In Section~\ref{section:eval_results_closed}, we obtained generations from o3, o4-mini~\citep{openai2025o3-o4-mini}, Gemini-2.5-Pro~\citep{google2025gemini-thinking-updates} and Gemini-3.1-Pro-Preview~\citep{google2026gemini-3-1-pro}.
 We supply the prompt templates used to obtain base, Wrong-Think, and Wrong-Caption performance below.
 As mentioned in Section~\ref{section:eval_results_closed}, we resort to strongly insisting that the models start thinking from the incorrect reasoning string in the case of Wrong-Think.

 \begin{promptbox}{Closed Model Eval: Base Prompt Template} \{\texttt{question}\} Answer with the text of the option.
 You FIRST think about the reasoning process as an internal monologue and then provide the final answer.
 The reasoning process MUST BE enclosed within \texttt{<think>} \texttt{</think>} tags.
 Please put your answer within \texttt{<answer>} \texttt{</answer>} tags. \end{promptbox}